easybuilders/easybuild/docs/Controlling_compile_time_optimization_flags_via_optarch.rst

 ``$> icc -xSSE2``

 .. note:: Be aware that that using --optarch option doesn't mean the build will be generic in any case.
 EasyBuild will setup the required environment variables and compiler flags to generate a generic x86_64 binary but some MakeFiles or build systems could have hardcoded values and that's something that EasyBuild cannot fix.
-As example, if you want a generic OpenBLAS build you will need to tweak the OpenBLAS easyconfig.
+As example, if you want a generic OpenBLAS build you will need to tweak the OpenBLAS easyconfig to use `` buildopts = 'TARGET=PRESCOTT BINARY=64 ' + threading + ' CC="$CC" FC="$F77"' ``.
 See these links: https://github.com/xianyi/OpenBLAS/blob/develop/TargetList.txt https://github.com/xianyi/OpenBLAS/issues/685